Phatfisher/my_app/README.md

 # my_app

 Testing and creating a basic Flutter app.
+This project serves in learning Flutter and testing various concepts.

 ## Getting Started